On the proportion of derangements in affine classical groups: Affine unitary groups

 To prove Theorem \ref{gen_fun_U}, we first establish the following auxiliary lemma.
-I thank Fedor Petrov for providing the proof of this lemma, in response to a question posed on Mathoverflow, see \cite{Fedor}. \begin{lemma} Let $a$ and $b$ be non-negative integers.
+The author would like to thank Fedor Petrov for providing the proof of this lemma, in response to a question posed on MathOverflow, see \cite{Fedor}. \begin{lemma} Let $a$ and $b$ be non-negative integers.
 The following two sets have the same cardinality:

 where in the set $\mathcal{B}(a,b)$, $\mu$ can be the empty partition. \end{lemma}